 7. Check your Bluetooth connection

-If you have a Bluetooth headset, the volume might be low because of a weak connection.
+If you have Bluetooth headphones, the volume might be low because of a weak connection.
+The audio signal is transmitted through Bluetooth and can affect audio quality.
 Check your battery level to see if it’s at 100%.
 If so, try changing positions or turning them off and then on again.
 If that doesn’t work: Try switching Bluetooth sources — usually these are found in the settings menu for your device or Bluetooth transmitter.